Calvin Miller (runner): Early life

-Miller was born in Oklahoma City, Oklahoma where he ran track and cross country.
+Miller was born in Oklahoma City, Oklahoma.
 He is the son of Rick and Debbie Miller and has a brother, Jack.
 In high school, Miller served as president of the student council, he was a three-time Masonic Award winner and a member of Senior Council and National Honor Society.
 At the end of his senior year, Miller also won the prestigious Mr. Westmoore Award.

 Running career

 High school

 Miller attended Westmoore High School.
-While at Westmoore he was the State Runner-up in the 4x800-meter and 800-meter his junior year.
+At Westmoore, he was the State Runner-up in the 4x800-meter and 800-meter his junior year.
 He would go on to win both events at State in his senior season.
 In 2013 he was awarded the OSSAA Academic All-State.
-He originally committed to Tulsa University but then said "nah" and switched to OU.
-Miller also ran cross-country in high school and was good at that too.
+Miller also ran cross country.
+He originally committed to Tulsa University but then said "nah" and switched to the University of Oklahoma.

 Collegiate

-Miller currently attends The University of Oklahoma and is on an athletic scholarship.
-He is a red-shirt Sophomore, majors in Chemistry.
-He also was a member of the President's Leadership Class at OU.
+Miller attended The University of Oklahoma and was on an athletic scholarship.
+He majored in Chemistry and was also a member of the President's Leadership Class at OU.
 While in college, Miller has competed in the 800 meter, 4x800-meter relay, 1,000-meter, and the mile run in indoor and outdoor track and field.